khulnasoft-lab/design.khulnasoft.com/contents/components/color-picker.md

   - form
 ---

-The color picker allows users to choose a color option by clicking on a swatch color or by manually typing a HEX code into the input field.
+A color picker allows users to customize a component by choosing a color option.
+It is only available in instances where a user is adding bespoke content that needs to be differentiated.

 ## Usage